pooja614/PowerBI_Projects_/E Commerce Churn Analysis.md

 ![image](https://github.com/pooja614/PowerBI_Projects_/assets/69869583/1a16df1c-d1e5-4a37-9cd9-15aa1399776c)

 - 0 and 1 tenure has most churn rate suspecting some immediate issues.
-- There is spike after 20 in churn rate.
+- There is spike in churn rate at initial 0-1 tenure and after 20.
 - Coupon 1, 2 and 0 are mostly used by customers.
 - Cashback of 151-200 and 101- 150 range are mostly exercised by customers.
 - After 1 day of last order there is sudden churn which continues for 3-4 days.